saltstack-formulas/lxd-formula/README.rst

             force_password: True    # Currently this will be executed every time
                                     # you execute this state.

-        # Now lets say somewhere else you want to change the ip LXD is listening one
+        # Now lets say somewhere else you want to change the ip LXD is listening on
           network:
             key: core.https_address
             value: "[fd57:1:see:bad:c0de::14]:8443"